luisy-eng/luisy-eng.github.io/essays/little-old-me.md

 labels:
   - Sofware Engineering
 ---
-I've always been captivated by art.
-Yet, for me, the canvas extends beyond the world of paints and brushes.
-It intertwines with the world of Software Engineering.
-Far from a mere comparison of Time Complexity versus Space Complexity, software engineering is a form of art to me.
-It's a canvas where imagination flows to craft a robust piece – a creation no less artistic than a masterpiece painting.
+I've always loved art, but it goes beyond paints and brushes; it's entwined with Software Engineering.
+Software Engineering is not just about comparing Time Complexity to Space Complexity; it's an art to me.
+It's like having a canvas where imagination flows, crafting something substantial, a creation as artistic as a painting.

 **The Art of Programming:**
-A program is more than a collection of gadgets and features in this realm.
-It's a toolset to solve problems artistically, from manipulating bits in an image to running a pointer to reverse the order of sound files.
-It's a way of bringing digital entities to life.
-It's a creative act akin to a painting.
+In this world, a program isn't just a bunch of gadgets and features.
+It's a tool to solve problems creatively, from tweaking bits in an image to flipping the order of sound files.
+According to creativity, it's like breathing life into digital fields.

 **Game Development as an Art Form:**
-My passion for software engineering finds a profound expression in Game Development.
-This multifaceted field encompasses script writing, programming, and storytelling.
-The result is an interactive experience for users, an immersive journey where technology blends seamlessly with narrative.
-Neural networks add an extra layer, generating AIs that introduce unforeseen behaviors, elevating the art of game design.
+My interest in software engineering finds a home in Game Development.
+It's a mix of scriptwriting, programming, and storytelling.
+The result is an interactive user experience—an incredible journey where tech blends with a good story.
+Using Neural networks adds an extra layer to game development, making AIs that do unexpected stuff and making game design even more enjoyable.

 **Artistic Tools:**
-Enhancing proficiency in C# and C++ is one of my current pursuits.
-These languages are commonly used in game development.
-However, the allure of JavaScript is promising to expand a toolset in an ever-growing field.
-I envision creating engaging widgets, infusing simplicity with aesthetics, a task that, despite its apparent simplicity, challenges my current abilities.
-My goal for the future is to learn skills for working in groups, as it is one of the best ways to see things from multiple perspectives and cover more ground in a project.
-Although not necessarily a technical skill, it is one that I find the most important in my current development.
+Right now, I'm all about getting better at C# and C++, the common languages in game development.
+But JavaScript looks promising—it could be a fantastic toolset for small hobbies such as fine-tuning widgets.
+I'm thinking about creating cool widgets, mixing simplicity with good looks, a task that's a bit tricky but fun.

+**Future Goals:**
+My goal is to learn to work with others in groups.
+It might not be a tech skill, but it's essential in my development journey.
+Teaming up lets you see things from different angles and cover more ground in a project.